parduino/Femora/docs/technical/materials/uniaxial/index.rst

 uniaxialMaterial Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This section will document the uniaxial material models available in MeshMaker.
+This section will document the uniaxial material models available in FEMORA.

 uniaxialMaterial models are used for one-dimensional elements such as truss elements, some beam formulations, and zero-length spring elements.